stefanieuy02/html-web-scrape/README.md

 ![circle](/images/giant_red_circle.jpg)

-I created two functions, one to scrape the raw data, and other to convert the data into a DataFrame.
+I created two functions, one to scrape the raw HTML data, and other to manipulate and convert the data into a DataFrame.

 So, below is the final product, a clean DataFrame with the extracted data!